 Differentiating Between M.2 SATA and M.2 NVMe SSDs

-Both SSDs should have label highlighting which protocol they use.
+Both SSDs should have labels highlighting which protocol they use.

 Also Read: How to Add More M.2 SSD Slots?